it-at-m/kfrei-mvg-eai/README.md

 [![Made with love by it@M][made-with-love-shield]][itm-opensource]
 <!-- feel free to add more shields, style 'for-the-badge' -> see https://shields.io/badges -->

-EAI component for communication between MVG (Münchner Verkehrsgesellschaft) and Kfrei (Kostenfreiheit des Schulwegs).
+EAI component for communication between MVG (Münchner Verkehrsgesellschaft) and KFrei (Kostenfreiheit des Schulwegs).

 ### Built With